 Learn about the students at the University of Sydney who are undertaking innovative research and making unique discoveries on behalf of the Lambert Initiative.

 Dilara completed her undergraduate studies at the University of Sydney, a Bachelor of Science (Neuroscience) with First Class Honours in 2014.
 In 2015, she joined Associate Professor Jonathon Arnold’s team to undertake a PhD in cannabinoid therapeutics.
 Her research focuses on the preclinical development of cannabinoids as a treatment for Dravet syndrome.
 Her research aims to develop effective and safe cannabinoid therapies that not only protect against seizures and increase lifespan, but also help ameliorate the developmental delays observed in childhood epilepsy patients.
 Dilara is testing full-spectrum extracts in her studies and examining the entourage effect.
 She is also examining whether Dravet syndrome occurs due to an endocannabinoid system deficiency.
-Dilara is also passionate about effective science comminication and ensuring the community has access to reliable, accessible and engaging information.
+Dilara is also passionate about effective science comminication and ensuring the community has access to reliable and engaging information.

 Joel is a PhD student under the supervision of Dr Michael Bowen.
 Joel’s research is investigating the role of the endogenous oxytocin system during early development and the respective long-term neurobiological and behavioural consequences of early life events in adulthood using preclinical models.
 The preclinical behavioural models Joel is developing and using will facilitate screening of various phytocannabinoids in a vast array of behaviours such as substance addiction, social dysfunction, sleep, pain and feeding.
 In the future, this preclinical research may provide an exciting new potential therapeutic application for these phytocannabinoids.